 Due to the very immersive experience you get in VR, it is not unlikely that the development of VR content will generate some negative headlines.

 If you want to enter the VR world but don’t want to spend too much, you can fall back on a solution for the smartphone.
-The smartphone is mounted into or on the headsets for this.
+The smartphone is mounted into or on the headset for this.
 Having compared the numerous offers available, we found the average price to be just under 42 euros.
 The current cheapest model is the Hamswan 3D, which currently costs 24 euros, while the Samsung Gear VR currently costs 119 euros.

 Standalone VR headsets are still quite rare at the moment.
 Besides the two most important manufacturers Oculus (Go, Quest) and Pico (G2 4k), only Lenovo has so far brought a usable model onto the market with the Mirage Solo.
 Prices vary between 159 euros (Oculus Go) and 799 euros (HTC Vive Focus import) for standalone VR headsets.

 To give you an overview of the numerous models, you will find the best VR headsets listed here.

 Special feature: The Quest has built-in tracking.
 Hardly any other provider currently offers this function.

 The Oculus Quest’s major plus points are the controllers and large selection of games included in the package.
 The price is also quite reasonable.
-You can get a complete set of VR glasses for just under 450 euros.
+You can get a complete VR headset for just under 450 euros.

 Pico was the first Chinese manufacturer to draw attention to itself in the VR world.
-Their first model, the Pico Neo, was the first pair of standalone VR glasses ever.
+Their first model, the Pico Neo, was the first standalone VR headset ever.
 The specifications of the Neo are most similar to the Oculus Go.